Skip to content

 In TCM, acupuncture works by restoring the flow of Qi (pronounced “chee”), the body’s vital energy through channels called meridians.
 Qi movement allows for blood to move fluidly and not stagnate and impure fluids and waste to move through our body and be disposed.

 When Qi is blocked, deficient, or unbalanced, it can lead to pain, fatigue, or illness.
-By gently inserting sterile, hair-thin needles into specific acupuncture points, we can clear blockages, nourish deficiencies, and restore balance between Yin and Yang—the complementary forces that maintain health.
+By gently inserting sterile, hair-thin needles into specific acupuncture points, we can clear blockages, nourish deficiencies, and restore balance between Yin and Yang.
+These are complementary forces that maintain health but also act as symbols for comparison or balance.
 This process supports your body’s natural ability to heal and function optimally.

 Diagram of the direction of Qi flow throughout the body